Adele has been a youth services librarian for 25 years and a mother to a daughter from China for 20 years.

-It's a hard transition for kids, and aims to tell a story that makes it a little bit easier.
+It's a hard transition for kids, and Bye-Bye Binky aims to tell a story that makes it a little bit easier.
 We are introduced to a “big kid,” a girl who tells us she used to need a binky for comfort when she was a baby, but now she doesn’t need one.
 She then tells us a few of the ways she copes when she needs comforting: hugs from her grownups, snuggles with pets and stuffed animals, a snack for when she’s hungry.
 What to do with her old binky?
 She gives it to a little baby when he cries.
-In the afterword, van Lieshout shares how she was inspired by other parents who learned to make some sort of ritual signaling that their child was now a BIG Kid and didn’t need the little kid stuff any more.
-Bye-Bye Binky
+In the afterword, van Lieshout shares how she was inspired by other parents who learned to make some sort of ritual signaling that their child was now a BIG Kid and didn’t need the little kid stuff anymore.

 The Babies on the Bus

 An oh-so-cute version of “The Wheels on the Bus” featuring a multicultural cast of babies.